keboola/ex-teradata/README.md

 The configuration requires a `db` node with the following properties:

-- `host` - string (required): IP address or Hostname for Teradata server
+- `host` - string (required): IP address or Hostname of Teradata server
 - `user` - string (required): User with correct access rights
 - `#password` - string (required): Password for given User
 - `database` - string (required): Database name